crs4/life_monitor/README.md

 LifeMonitor to use your account.
 Click on "Authorize" and you should land on a LifeMonitor page that confirms you are logged in and displays your login details.

+### Additional notes on WorkflowHub configuration

+In order to get correct URLs from the WorkflowHub API, you need to set the base URL.
+Go to Server admin > Settings and set "Site base URL" to https://lm.org:3000.

+To enable workflows, go to Server admin > Enable/disable features and click on "Workflows enabled".
+You can set "CWL Viewer URL" to `https://view.commonwl.org/`.